seijikohara/docker-compose-cache-action/README.md

 - **Parsing Compose File(s):** Automatically detects the images your services depend on by reading your `compose.yaml` or `docker-compose.yml` files.
 - **Individual Image Caching:** Caches each required Docker image as a separate tarball using `actions/cache`.
 This improves cache granularity compared to saving multiple images in one large archive.
-- **Digest Verification:** Before using a cached image, it checks the image's manifest digest against the current digest in the remote registry using `skopeo`.
+- **Digest Verification:** Before using a cached image, it checks the image's manifest digest against the current digest in the remote registry using `docker buildx imagetools inspect`.
 This ensures you always use the correct image version, even if tags like `latest` have been updated, preventing unexpected behavior from stale caches.
 - **Efficiency:** Only pulls images that are not found in the cache or whose digests have changed.
 Only saves images to the cache if they were freshly pulled and their digests match the remote source.
 - **Flexibility:** Supports specifying multiple Compose files and allows you to exclude specific images from the caching process.